leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-admin.md

 </kbd>

 ### Cron setting to send notify PO requests to M3:
-Set an expression for CRON to send requests to M3 at fixed intervals
+Set an expression for CRON to send requests to M3 at fixed intervals.
+When the Notify po cron runs, PPS001MI/NotifyLine or NotifyAll call will be made for all the purchase orders (lines) that has been notified within the time interval.

 <div align="right">
 <b>